AyushiSorathia/job-portal/README.md

 Role: Lead Developer | Technologies: JavaScript, PHP, SQL, HTML

-• Followed the complete software development lifecycle — from requirement analysis and design to coding, testing, documentation, and deployment — ensuring a reliable, secure, and maintainable web application.
+• Followed the complete software development lifecycle — from requirement analysis and design to coding, testing, documentation, and deployment — ensuring a reliable, secure, and maintainable web application.\n
 • Designed, developed, and tested a multi-user job portal system with secure authentication and session management, improving admin dashboard performance by 30% through optimized SQL queries.
 • Managed and optimized database schemas, queries, and user permissions using PHP scripts, MySQL Server,